backstage/backstage/plugins/pagerduty/api-report.md

 import { FetchApi } from '@backstage/core-plugin-api';
 import { ReactNode } from 'react';

-// Warning: (ae-forgotten-export) The symbol "PagerDutyCardProps" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export const EntityPagerDutyCard: (props: PagerDutyCardProps) => JSX.Element;